imzbf/md-editor-v3/public/api-en-US.md

   !!! warning

-  This is a reserved attribute.

-  Basic solution for dangerous code has been built-in since version 3.x. eg: `<script>alert(123)</script>`.
-Prior to version 4.11.3, it was recommended to utilize this attribute for cleaning more complex content to prevent XSS attacks.

-  A more comprehensive solution has been implemented since version 4.11.3.
-Refer to [Modify XSS configuration](https://imzbf.github.io/md-editor-v3/en-US/demo#%F0%9F%94%8F%20Modify%20XSS%20configuration)
+  Raw HTML in Markdown is not sanitized by default.
+When rendering untrusted content, sanitize the compiled HTML with this prop or explicitly enable `XSSPlugin`, which has been exported since v5 but is not enabled by default.
+Refer to [Modify XSS configuration](https://imzbf.github.io/md-editor-v3/en-US/demo#%F0%9F%94%8F%20Modify%20XSS%20configuration).

   !!!